SBA Loans: How To Apply & What You Need To Know

 How does the SBA Loan Program work?

-Most SBA loans require a down payment, usually 10%-20%.
-Loans under $25,000 don’t require Collateral, while loans over $350,000 are collateralized to the “maximum extent possible.”
-Collateral requirements for loans between $25,000-$350,000 are at the lender’s discretion.
+Most SBA loans require a down payment, typically ranging from 10% to 20%.
+Loans under $25,000 don’t require collateral, while loans over $350,000 are collateralized to the “maximum extent possible.”
+Collateral requirements for loans between $25,000 and $350,000 are at the lender’s discretion.

 All SBA loans require a personal guarantee.
 The SBA or lender may also file a UCC blanket lien on your business when borrowing larger amounts.